Capital Intensive Definition

 - Ford, the car company, stayed as the leader of US automobiles for over 50 years.
 Even today, there only a few handfuls of automobile manufacturers in the USA.
 The same is with airplane manufacturing.
 Since airplane manufacturing is one of the most capital intensive, the ability for a normal person to go out and start a company on his own is almost zero.
-This ensures the incumbent players are safe and out of competition for everyone.
-The barriers to entry are high and not everyone can get into the competition.
+It ensures the incumbent players are safe and out of competition for everyone.
+The barriers to entry are high, and not everyone can get into the competition.

 - All capital investments are tax-deductible and easily trackable.
 One can always put a price on GE’s plane engines or a factory that produces a million bolts per month.
-This tangible nature helps people in analyzing the companies better and in turn, made investing easy.
+This tangible nature helps people in analyzing the companies better and, in turn, made investing easy.
 Apart from these, investing in intangible assets was not a capital investment and will not be tax-deductible.
 This extra benefit nudged people towards investing more in capital-intensive works.

 Disadvantages of Capital Intensive Projects

 The following are some disadvantages of capital intensive projects.

 - Facebook had multiple iterations before it released its first version of the world.
 It is because all the incremental improvements were easy – because the project was not capital intensive.
 In capital-intensive projects, the risk of loss is low, but the quantum of possible losses is extremely high.

 - If the company goes to fire sale, the losses will be high.
 The fire sale is when the company requires money for working capital and sells off the assets.
 As the company sets itself for a fire sale, its assets lose value so fast that only 30-35% of it will be realized.